Bach16/Bach16/README.md

 Hello! 🙂 I'm Ismael Rojas, Front-end developer, and web designer, with my arrival to the IT world, I have discovered and developed a great ability to adapt, and a huge enthusiasm for translating innovative ideas into code.

-- 🌱 I’m currently learning React native
+- 🌱 I’m currently learning Pen testing

 - ❓ Any questions regarding React and similar technologies are welcome.